studio-1b/CarPoolMashupPython/Aws/README.md

     AmazonECSTaskExecutionRolePolicy
 ```

 The Service, Task, and Cluster names can remain the same.
 But if you update the default values in the file, CloudFormation will fill the form fields for you, and it will always be the same, unless you choose to change them.
-But the values for these items, depend on your VPC and your Security groups.
+But the values for those items(above) in your "carpool_ECS_cloudformation_template.json" file, depend on your VPC and your Security groups.
 You can go find VPC, and find the VPC id.
-Each VPC should have at least 1 subnet.  copy the subnet id's.
+Each VPC should have at least 1 subnet.  copy the subnet id's that have public internet access.
 SecurityGroups can be found in EC2, under Security Groups.
 Find a Security Group that allows port 80 access, and if it doesn't exist, then create one.
 Copy it's id.
+Fill those values in the file, in the locations indicated above.

-after changing the defaults, paste the edited contents of the file into cloudformation.
+After changing the values above, Goto AWS Cloudformation, and create a Stack.
+Tell it you want to create using new resources, and upload the template file.
+And upload your edited "carpool_ECS_cloudformation_template.json".

-and it will ask if you want to change the defaults.
-You probably don't if you just updateed them, but if you are reusing an existing one, you may have updated values.
+- And it will ask if you want to change the defaults.
+You probably don't if you just updated them in the file, but if you are reusing an existing template file, you may have updated values

-After you finish the steps, it will show the stack specified in the configuration is being created, and The container service should be created after a few minutes.
+- After you finish the steps, it will show the stack specified in the configuration is being created, and The container service should be created after a few minutes.

-You can find the public IP address by going to ECS > finding the cluster, then service, then task and look in networking bindings tab.
+- You can find the public IP address by going to ECS > finding the cluster, then service, then task and look in networking bindings tab.

-Copy and paste into your browser to trial
+- Copy and paste this IP into your browser to trial Carpool, running on AWS ECS

-to undo (b/c cloudformation created the ECS service, which has daily cost), just remove the Cloudformation stack.
+To undo (b/c cloudformation created the ECS service, which has daily cost), just remove the Cloudformation stack.
 That's it.
 It will remove all the components it installed.
+If you don't, every day you run carpool on ECS, incurs a cost.
+Carpool running on ECS, costs $24/mo.

 ## If you want to run carpool in a Free Tier, you can create a free tier VM in EC2.